 How was this 3-D engine model built?

-Unlike the Audi R8 and Rolex watch 3d models that I recently posted, this V8 engine model was built in Form Z. For those of you who aren’t aware, Form Z is a solid modeling program, which is great for building models that are going to eventually 3d printed.
+Unlike some of the other 3d models I have posted recently (my Audi R8 3d model, my Rolex watch 3d model, and my Michelin Pilot Super Sport tire 3d model), this V8 engine model was built from scratch in Form Z. For those of you who aren’t aware, Form Z is a solid modeling program, which is great for building models that are going to eventually 3d printed.